rfht/rigg/README.md

 unveil(2)
 to hide bundled files that conflict with OpenBSD runtimes and libraries.
-This is a common occurrence with commercial games based on open-source framworks like FNA, LibGDX, or HashLink.
+This is a common occurrence with commercial games based on open-source frameworks like FNA, LibGDX, or HashLink.
 Besides hiding the conflicting files, unveil(2) is also used to enforce a restricted filesystem view of only the